 - Keep your expenses as lean as possible to achieve the best profits

-To aid in this, you’ll need to invest in tools to help you keep track of expenditure.
-They can ensure your records stay up to date and most importantly keep you in the driving seat.
+To aid in this, you’ll need tools to help keep track of expenditures.
+They can ensure your records stay up to date and, most importantly, keep you in the driving seat.

 Your employees can upload their expenses and request reimbursement directly in the app.
-They will need to include information such as the details, taxes, and date of the expense.
+They will need to include information such as the details, taxes, and the expense date.

 Using a set of simple widgets, you can check the status of the expenses and see what has been paid and what is pending.

-In these difficult economic times, it’s become necessary to not only plan ahead but to stay flexible.
 Without knowing precisely where your company stands at any one time, you will not be able to implement new strategies.
-This could be fatal and ultimately see the failure of the whole enterprise.